-For 2016 (and possibly beyond?), I have no plans.
-I took on a new job in 2015, and I haven't quite figured out my rhythm.
+For 2017 (and possibly beyond?), I have no plans.
+I took on a new job in 2015, and I (still!) haven't quite figured out my rhythm.
 So I am cooking when I can, which is mostly the weekend.
 I pack a lot of lunches.

 My main concerns:

 Some highlights include cooking what's in my cookbooks, with lots of nods to the true chefs who came up with these wonderful ideas, eating with the family in a little side project we call "Family Dinner" once a month, and thinking about how food connects to literature (a little addiction I cannot help) and culture and history.
 And then there's my CSA box.
 There's a lot to cook each week.

 Why this blog name:

 The blog has also undergone a little overhaul.
 We used to be "cooking inside the box," but there is another lovely blog out there by this name.
 Don't be confused.
 Everything here is still the same, except now I have a real domain name.
 I am all fancy now.

 And I love morsels and sauces.
 Given the opportunity to graze on canapes, I jump on it.
-Given a choice of sauces to drizzle atop said canapes, and this is heaven.
+Given a choice of sauces to drizzle atop said canapes--well, that is heaven.

 Why the photographs:

 I am slowly learning to become a better photographer.
 And lord knows I have a long way to go.
-However, I am leaving my old photographs from early posts up, in part to honor the journey my cooking and my photography have taken these past five years.
+However, I am leaving my old photographs from early posts up, in part to honor the journey my cooking and my photography have taken these past seven years.
 So be kind when looking at those early photographs.